Diversity, Inclusion, and Anti-Racism Initiatives

 We at Yogatown understand that there is a lot of learning to do and changes to be made; both at Yogatown and throughout the Industry.

-On January 17, 2020 Yogatown held an Anti-racism and Diversity workshop that was mandatory for all employees.
-The workshop was an excellent opportunity to deepen the conversation, uncover unconscious/subconscious biases and spread awareness.
+Our consultant-led, anti-racism and diversity workshop training is now mandatory for all employees.
+The is an excellent opportunity to deepen the conversation, uncover unconscious/subconscious biases and spread awareness.

 Yogatown has formally requested that all of our business support partners make anti-racism work a priority.
 These include private business organizations and publicly funded organizations such as the Preston Street BIA and the Barrhaven BIA.

-Yogatown has carried out a website and marketing audit to review the diversity represented in our images and messaging.
-We are committed to diverse representation in our marketing materials, including Townies of all skin colours and body sizes.
+Yogatown has had an independent website and marketing audit done to review the diversity represented in our images and messaging.
+We are committed to diverse representation in our marketing materials.

 Systems & Processes Audit

 Yogatown has conducted an internal audit of our systems and process to identify ways we can better achieve an inclusive workplace.
-As a result of this audit, we are updating a number of policies and processes, including those related to staff communications, hiring, client services, marketing, and more.
+As a result of this audit, we have updated a number of policies and processes, including those related to staff communications, hiring, client services, marketing, and more.
 We will continue to evaluate and update our systems and processes on a quarterly basis.

 Hiring & Team Onboarding

 As part of our commitment to fair representation, Yogatown has updated our policies to mitigate for unconscious biases during the hiring process.
-We have also updated our staff onboarding process to ensure that employees are aware of all policies and procedures, including those that help to create an inclusive and anti-racist workplace.
-This includes a mandatory Diversity, Inclusivity, and Anti-Racism workshop.
+We have also updated our staff onboarding process to ensure that employees are aware of all policies and procedures, including those that help to create a diverse, equitable, inclusive and anti-racist workplace.
+This includes a mandatory Diversity, Equity, Inclusivity, and Anti-Racism workshop as well as Disability Sensitivity and Accessibility Training.

 More To Come

-We acknowledge that anti-racism work is an ongoing process.
-We will continue to update this page as we take further actions towards our our goal of creating a truly diverse, inclusive, and anti-racist workplace, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.
+We acknowledge that this work is an ongoing process.
+We will continue to update this page as we take further actions towards our our company goals, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.

 Feedback or questions?
 Please contact us at firstname.lastname@example.org.